can you pour concrete directly on dirt

 |

 Concrete slabs are frequently used as a foundation or base level because they provide a sturdy platform.
-They make excellent surfaces for carports and barbecue areas and can help connect two areas as a walkway.

 They are also a trendy finish for modern DIY projects, but you must treat the area where you will pour the concrete correctly to ensure you get a smooth finish.
+(Here’s a detailed guide to making a concrete surface smooth.)

 Concrete is the name given to a mixture of cement and aggregate, making it a composite construction material (source).

-This misconception is most prevalent when it comes to setting pavement or concrete tiles through a garden.
+But here’s the thing.
 Any additional elements added to the concrete mixture can negatively impact how it cures and the setting’s long-term integrity.

 What to Do Before Pouring Concrete

 There are many wrong ways to pour concrete, while construction experts agree that there is only one correct way to pour concrete.
-Following these steps will result in a well-cured concrete slab.

-Clear the Area
+1. Clear the Area

 It may be wise to cordon off the area where you’ll be pouring concrete if you feel as though there may be external interference.
 This may also require setting up an umbrella or shade awning to protect your concrete from the elements while it cures.

-Tree roots, electrical cables, conduits, and water pipes are major concerns that may affect how you lay your concrete, whereas smaller obstacles like ant nests can be dealt with so that the ants relocate and do not tunnel into your concrete while it cures.
+Tree roots, electrical cables, conduits, and water pipes are major concerns that may affect how you lay your concrete.
+Whereas, smaller obstacles like ant nests can be dealt with so that the ants relocate and do not tunnel into your concrete while it cures.

-Prepare the Subgrade and Subbase
+2. Prepare the Subgrade and Subbase

-Preparing your subgrade and subbase is easily the most important step as it plays the most significant role in how your concrete sets.
+Preparing your subgrade and subbase is easily the most important step, as it plays the most significant role in how your concrete sets.

 As mentioned earlier, concrete is made by mixing cement with aggregate.
 Aggregate is essentially rocky material, ranging from fine to coarse, which the cement binds to while it cures.
 The aggregate consists of two levels: the subgrade and the subbase.